jeremySrgt/mini-modern-data-stack/README.md

 aws ssm start-session --target <airbyte_instance_id> --document-name AWS-StartPortForwardingSession --parameters '{"portNumber":["8000"],"localPortNumber":["8000"]}'
 ```
 **Remember to correctly install and setup the aws ssm plugin in order to connect to your instances and use port
-forwarding capabilities. it basically means adding the following lines to your ~/.ssh/config**
+forwarding capabilities.
+It basically means adding the following lines to your ~/.ssh/config**
 ```
 host i-* mi-*
     ProxyCommand sh -c "aws ssm start-session --target %h --document-name AWS-StartSSHSession --parameters 'portNumber=%p'"`